Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the bar complex.

-The question of the kernel of this map, which is large, is addressed in the next sections by using a different bar construction.
+The question of the kernel of this map, which is large, is addressed in the next sections.
+That such a large kernel arises is explained from the operadic viewpoint as the fact that we are taking the wrong bar construction.
 The rational PL cochains on a simplicial set are commutative, so we should be taking a bar construction over the Koszul dual cooperad, namely the Lie cooperad, rather than associative cooperad.
-That is, the correct homology theory for a commutative algebra is Harrison/ Andr\'e-Quillen homology.
+That is, the correct homology theory for a commutative algebra is Andr\'e-Quillen homology.

 The question of the cokernel of the integral map is a natural generalization of one of the most famous questions in the history of topology, namely the Hopf invariant one problem.
 The cokernel is trivial immediately for $X$ an odd sphere and is $\Z/2$ for $X$ an even sphere other than $S^{2}$, $S^{4}$ and $S^{8}$ by Adams' celebrated result.
+We will indicate a new line of attack on this problem after we develop the Lie coalgebraic approach.